privateprep/coding-space-website/src/pages/locations/custom-online.md

     textAlign: left
     bgColor: "#faf6ee"
     textColor: "#264548"
-    mdContent: >-
-      Our weekly group online coding classes for kids and teens balance screen time with hands-on activities and opportunities to create and explore, even in your own house.
+    mdContent: Our weekly group online coding classes for kids and teens balance screen time with hands-on activities and opportunities to create and explore, even in your own house.
 Students learn to code, while making new friends near and far, all while experiencing a 4:1 student-to-ratio and self-paced, project-based learning in Scratch, JavaScript, and more.

-      Equipment:

-      Macs and Windows computers preferred.
-Sorry, no iPads.
-Computers must have working audio/video with ability to screen share.

-      Interested in private online lessons?
-[Contact us today](https://thecodingspace.com/contact-us).
 ---